3. The Basics of PHP

 <?php

-// JSON encoding of the array1 array with escaped Unicode characters
+// json encoding of array1 with escaped Unicode characters

 $json1 = json_encode($array1);